 We all have long lists of tasks we need to do around the house which we continue to put off.
 Am I right?

-Case in point: I had been meaning to clean the first floor windows of my house (screens, panes and sills) for many, many months.
+Case in point: I had been meaning to clean the first floor windows and the vertical blinds of my house (screens, panes and sills) for many, many months.
 But I just could NOT seem to get motivated to do it!
 Many of the tasks on my list seemed too time-consuming, too challenging, too overwhelming, and/or too boring.
 Most times I couldn’t seem to get my husband to help me either…

 SOLUTION: A home task “co-op”!